AssessmentsPneumothorax: Clinical practice

 This is because there are more mechanical shear forces at the apex of the lung, that can make the pleura rupture, especially after for some reason holding their breath like diving or inhaling and holding a recreational drug or medication in their lungs.

-Then there’s a secondary pneumothorax; that is a spontaneous pneumothorax that occurs in a lung with pre-existing lung disease, like chronic obstructive pulmonary disease, or COPD, cystic fibrosis, or lung cancer.
+Then there’s a secondary pneumothorax; that is a spontaneous pneumothorax that occurs in a lung with pre-existing lung disease, like chronic obstructive pulmonary disease or COPD, asthma, interstitial lung disease, tuberculosis, cystic fibrosis, or lung cancer.

 In COPD, destruction of the alveolar sacs leads to formation of large alveolar blebs, which are small balloons that can eventually rupture, leaking air into the pleural space.

-Traumatic pneumothorax occurs secondary to injury of the pleura after blunt or penetrating trauma to the chest like a stab wound, or as a complication of a procedure, such as a lung biopsy, central line insertion or mechanical ventilation.
+Traumatic pneumothorax occurs secondary to injury of the pleura after blunt or penetrating trauma to the chest like a stab wound, or as a complication of a procedure, such as a lung biopsy, thoracentesis, central line insertion, or mechanical ventilation.

 This is why we obtain these films during expiration, because when the individual breathes out air from their lungs, the lungs will shrink a bit, making it easier to detect even small pneumothoraces.